Save Uganda Movement

 The Save Uganda Movement (abbreviated SUM) was a militant Ugandan opposition group which fought against the government of President Idi Amin from 1973 to 1979.
 Described as "specialists in sabotage" by journalist John Darnton, SUM attempted to overthrow Amin by waging a guerrilla campaign of bombings, raids, and assassinations.
 The movement mainly operated from Kenya and Tanzania.
-Unlike much of the Ugandan opposition at the time, SUM had no firm ideology and was decentralized, consisting of different groups with similar aims.
+Unlike much of the Ugandan opposition at the time, SUM had no firm ideology and was decentralized, consisting of different groups with similar aims, the principal one being the ouster of Idi Amin.
 SUM cooperated with the forces loyal to ex-President Milton Obote during the Uganda–Tanzania War (1978–1979) and eventually joined the Uganda National Liberation Front which formed the country's post-Amin governments.

 History

 Early guerrilla operations

 The Save Uganda Movement (SUM) was founded in Nairobi in 1973.
 Its initial members were Ugandan exiles based in Kenya and Tanzania and its overall aim was to overthrow Amin through guerrilla warfare.
 Unlike other militant Ugandan factions, like Kikosi Maalum or the Front for National Salvation (FRONASA), SUM was not loyal to one specific leader and was instead split into groups led by Akena p'Ojok, William Omaria, and Ateker Ejalu.
 Ejalu acted as SUM's "contact person".
 Other prominent figures in the movement included Yonasani Kanyomozi, Ephraim Kamuntu, Tarsis Kabwegyere, and Richard Kaijuka.
 At times, Robert Serumaga was also part of SUM, although he later joined the Uganda Nationalist Organization.
 SUM member Zeddy Maruru was simultaneously a member of SUM and Kikosi Maalum.

 SUM members claimed that the group began training guerrillas from mid-1973, teaching them how to use guns and explosives in three-month long courses before they infiltrated Uganda disguised as regular civilians.
 The group initially launched its raids from Kenya.
 In 1974, SUM contacted members of the Uganda Army to organize an anti-Amin coup, but the operation was betrayed and two SUM operatives were executed.
 On 10 June 1976, an unidentified individual attempted to assassinate Amin by throwing a grenade into his car.
 "Some authors" have claimed that SUM was responsible for the attack, while the Ugandan President blamed the United States' CIA.
-The overall extent of SUM's early operations is difficult to gauge due to the group's exaggerated claims and the presence of few reliable sources in Amin-ruled Uganda.
+The overall extent or impact of SUM's early operations is difficult to gauge due to the group's exaggerated claims and the presence of few reliable sources in Amin-ruled Uganda.

 After the killing of archbishop Janani Luwum by Ugandan security forces in 1977, Tanzania agreed to train and arm SUM fighters near Arusha.
 This operation involved 50 militants and was headed by Ateker Ejalu.
 The small group entered Uganda in early 1978, and attempted to kill ranking Ugandan officials to cause tensions within Amin's government.
 Although the SUM guerrillas killed a few low-ranking officials in March 1978, most assassination attempts failed.